dlorch/reverse-linked-list/README.md

 An [AVL tree] is a [self-balancing binary search tree].
 Various [tree traversal] algorithms are also implemented (depth-first-search with pre-order-, in-order- and post-order-traversal, as well as breadth-first-search with level-order traversal).
+The latter is using a [queue] data structure, implemented using a doubly-linked list.

 ```
 $ ./avl-tree